BoundlessView/seldon-deployment-ai-ocr/readme.md

 - To decide which method to include in the class, we have first to identify the service or the [component type](https://docs.seldon.io/projects/seldon-core/en/latest/python/python_component.html) of the microservice.
 - Seldon core offers four components; Model, Combiners, Routers and Transformers.
 The decision on which type to select depends on what the microservice is doing and its location in the inference graph.
 For example;
     1. If the service receives an observation and makes a prediction, then the component or service type is MODEL, and the class has to implement the `predict()` method.
-    2. If the service is needed to combine outputs of another two MODEL services, then the component type is COMBINER, and the class has to implement `aggregate()` method.
+    2. If the service is needed to combine outputs from another two MODEL services, then the component type is COMBINER, and the class has to implement `aggregate()` method.
     3. For further details, [Python Components](https://docs.seldon.io/projects/seldon-core/en/latest/python/python_component.html) and [Graphs](https://docs.seldon.io/projects/seldon-core/en/latest/examples/graph-metadata.html?)

 - The data flow of our two MODEL services inference graph:
 ![image](./docs/images/inference-graph.jpg)

 **Detector**: is the text detector and localiser.
 Its `predict()` method receives the check image, predicts the check's bounding box, and returns the cropped MICR area.

 **Recogniser**: is the text recogniser.
 Its `predict()` method receives the cropped image and predicts the text.

 #### Building docker images:

 For text dectection task:
-- Python class `src\inference\detection\Serving.py` implments `predict()` method.
+- Python class `src\inference\detection\Serving.py` implments `predict()` method which preprocess the input data and run model's evaluation function.
 The model is loaded in the initilization method.

 - In the Docker file, we have to use one of Seldon's docker base images.
 ```dockerfile